Book Appointment Now

 How Much Do Joint Replacement Procedures Cost?

 Colombia offers robotic-assisted joint replacement for $8,000 to $12,000.
 These surgeries take place at JCI-accredited hospitals with experienced teams.
 Panama charges $11,000 to $14,000 at Johns Hopkins-affiliated facilities.
-Bermudians save $15,000 to $30,000 while accessing superior surgical technology.
+Bermudians typically save tens of thousands per procedure while accessing superior surgical technology.
+Explore the full range of orthopedic surgery options abroad for hip, knee, and shoulder procedures.

 How Much Do Dental Procedures Cost?

 Dental care in Bermuda carries extreme costs that price out most families.
-Single implants cost $3,000 to $5,000.
-All-on-4 full-arch restoration runs $16,000 to $22,000.
+Single implants cost $3,000 to $5,000 (Positive Image Dental, Devonshire).
+All-on-4 full-arch restoration runs at premium private rates that are not publicly listed.

 Colombia offers All-on-4 procedures for $8,000 to $12,000.
 Single implants cost just $700 to $1,200.
 Most dental procedures require only 3 to 7 days total.
 This makes dental work ideal for medical tourism trips.
+Learn more about dental implant procedures in Latin America for single implants, All-on-4, and full-arch restoration.

 How Much Do Cosmetic Surgery Procedures Cost?